agalue/opennms-drift-kubernetes/README.md

 * Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Make sure `heapster` is running.
 * Add support for Cluster Autoscaler.
 Check what `kops` offers on this regard.
 * Add support for monitoring through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
 Expose the UI (including Grafana) through the Ingress controller.
+* Expose the Kubernetes Dashboard through the Ingress controller.
 * Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 * Explore [Helm](https://helm.sh), and potentially add support for it.